Whitehorse

 Whitehorse ([wajtɔʁs]) is the capital of Yukon, and the largest city in Northern Canada.
 It was incorporated in 1950 and is located at kilometre 1426 (Historic Mile 918) on the Alaska Highway in southern Yukon.
 Whitehorse's downtown and Riverdale areas occupy both shores of the Yukon River, which rises in British Columbia and meets the Bering Sea in Alaska.
-The city was named after the White Horse Rapids for their resemblance to the mane of a white horse, near Miles Canyon, before the river was dammed.
+The city was named after the White Horse Rapids for their resemblance to the mane of a white horse.

-Because of the city's location in the Whitehorse valley and relative proximity to the Pacific Ocean, the climate is milder than comparable northern communities such as Yellowknife.
+Because of the city's location in the Whitehorse valley and relative proximity to the Pacific Ocean, the climate tends to be milder.
 At this latitude, winter days are short and summer days have up to about 19 hours of daylight.
-Whitehorse, as reported by Guinness World Records, is the city with the least air pollution in the world.

 As of the 2021 Canadian census, the population was 28,201 within city boundaries and 31,913 in the census agglomeration.
-These figures represent approximately 70 and 79 percent, respectively, of the entire population of Yukon.
+These figures represent approximately 70 and 79 percent, respectively, of the total population of Yukon.